basilesportif/docs-runtime/jets_advanced.md

-# More Jets: Cores, Jets and Hints
+# More Jets: Cores, Implementation and Hints
 In the [current jets explainer](jets_current.md), we looked at how jet matching is done.
 Now, we'll move on to an explanation of Urbit's core stack, detailed examples of a jet and its registration, and the mechanics of how hints are implemented.

 ## Intro